FormerlyZeroCool/SpriteDraw/README.md

 Simply click on the screen to undo the last action you performed.<br>
 *You can also always (with any tool selected) press the u key on the keyboard to undo.
 <br>
+<h3>Notes on the clipboard viewer</h3>
+1.)
+The clip board viewer can be found directly to the right of the toolbar, and is contained in a blue rectangle.<br>
+2.)
+If you drag the mouse over the clipboard its contents will rotate.<br>
+3.)
+Its contents will be filled by using the copy tool, and it shows a preview of what will be pasted with the paste tool<br>
+<h2>To run your own instance locally</h2>
+1.) cd to webserver directory<br>
+2.) run npm install<br>
+3.) run node app.js<br>
+4.) navigate to 127.0.0.1:5000 to see running app